Search

 It’s time to set PR free.

 Why?
 Because PR, when operating to its fullest capacity, has company wide implications.
 It’s not just a promotional tool that should be steered by the head of marketing.
-PR should oversee how you communication to all your stakeholders (or publics) — not just your customers.
+PR should oversee how you communicate to all your stakeholders (or publics) — not just your customers.

 Ultimately, PR should act as the conscious of your company.
 It helps keep a company safe and preserve its reputation by (ideally) preventing any department (marketing, human resources, legal, accounting, etc.) from saying or doing anything that may be wrong, offensive, confusing or unethical.